stilliard/docker-pure-ftpd/README.md

 **If you want to make changes, my advice is to either change the run command when running it or extend this image to make any changes rather than forking the project.**
 This is because rebuilding the entire docker image via a fork can be *very* slow as it rebuilds the entire pure-ftpd package from source.

-To change the command run on start you could use the `command:` option if using docker-composer, or with [`docker run`](https://docs.docker.com/engine/reference/run/) directly you could use:
+To change the command run on start you could use the `command:` option if using `docker-compose`, or with [`docker run`](https://docs.docker.com/engine/reference/run/) directly you could use:

 ```
 docker run --rm -d --name ftpd_server -p 21:21 -p 30000-30009:30000-30009 stilliard/pure-ftpd:hardened bash /run.sh -c 30 -C 10 -l puredb:/etc/pure-ftpd/pureftpd.pdb -E -j -R -P localhost -p 30000:30059